WiseLibs/super-server-logs/docs/writers.md

 ### Request logging methods

-- `requestLogger.REQUEST(req)`: This should be logged when the associated HTTP request is first received by the server.
+- `requestLogger.REQUEST(req)`: This SHOULD be logged when the associated HTTP request is first received by the server.
 Only the request's "head" needs to be received; the request body may still be pending.
 - `requestLogger.REQUEST_META(data)`: This can be logged to associate arbitrary application-specific metadata to the request.
-- `requestLogger.RESPONSE(statusCode[, error])`: This should be logged when a response is sent for the associated HTTP request.
+- `requestLogger.RESPONSE(statusCode[, error])`: This SHOULD be logged when a response is sent for the associated HTTP request.
 Only the response's "head" needs to be sent; the response body may still be pending.
 Passing an `error` indicates that an unexpected error occurred while trying to handle the request.
-- `requestLogger.RESPONSE_FINISHED([error])`: This should be logged when the response body is done being sent (even if the response body was empty).
+- `requestLogger.RESPONSE_FINISHED([error])`: This SHOULD be logged when the response body is done being sent (even if the response body was empty).
 Passing an `error` indicates that an unexpected error occurred while trying to send the response body, but after the response's "head" was already sent.
 - `requestLogger.critical(data)`: This writes a CRITICAL-level log.
 - `requestLogger.error(data)`: This writes an ERROR-level log.
 - `requestLogger.warn(data)`: This writes a WARN-level log.